Wald14/rubber-puckies-web-app/README.md

     - Stats: Shows graphs of the user's goals and goals/game played per season.
 Also showes a table with these results from the regular and playoff seasons.
     - Splits: Shows the user's stats based off four different splts.
 Home vs Away, Season Type, the games Start Hour, and Opponent.
     - Game Log: Shows all the games that the player was on the roster for.
 The user can see if the player played and how many goals they scored.

- , and view the historical log of all seasons and games played by the team.
-The individual player stats are broken down into 3 tabs: Stats, Splits, and Game Log.
+ - View the historical log of all seasons and games played by the team.
+When opening a season accordian, the user is presented with a season summary table, team roster with each players stats from thats eason, and a game accordian showing stats from each individual game.

-In addition, this web app features an admin only view for adding, updating, and deleteing Seasons, Teams, Players, and Games.
+In addition, this web app features an admin only view.
+Here the authenticated admin can add, update, and delete Seasons, Teams, Players, and Games.
 These admin tools will dynamically update the web app and database.

 ## Table of Contents
 - [Website Links](#website-links)